-Calculated Risk, Martyred, Shortcut, What Armour, Scrum, Swift Capture - All fairly easy to score Surge cards to get the glory train started and cycle into the higher scoring end phase cards.
+Calculated Risk, Martyred, Temporary Victory, What Armour, Scrum, Swift Capture - All fairly easy to score Surge cards to get the glory train started and cycle into the higher scoring end phase cards.

 Supremacy - An oldie but a goodie.
 The bread and butter of the Guard’s play style.

 Path to Victory - A new card that works very well for this warband, especially against some of the larger warbands.
 Also great when you only have two objectives on your board.

 Coveted Spoils - A bit of a meta call due to the popularity of other hold objective style warbands, but very nice when it works.